MicrosoftDocs/Dynamics-365-Operations.et-ee/dev-itpro/migration-upgrade/deprecated-features.md

 See teema kirjeldab funktsioone, mis on rakendusest Microsoft Dynamics 365 for Finance and Operations, Enterprise edition eemaldatud või mida plaanitakse eemaldada.

-## <a name="features-that-have-been-deprecated-for-all-deployment-types-of-the-july-2017-update-with-platform-update-8"></a>Funktsioonid, mis on 2017. aasta juulivärskenduse koos platvormivärskendusega 8 kõigi juurutustüüpide puhul taunitud.
-See loend hõlmab funktsioone, mis on taunitud nii pilve- kui ka kohapealsete juurutuste puhul.
+## <a name="features-that-have-been-deprecated-in-dynamics-365-for-finance-and-operations-enterprise-edition-july-2017-update-with-platform-update-8"></a>Dynamics 365 for Finance and Operations, Enterprise editioni 2017. aasta juuli 8. platvormiuuendusega värskendusest eemaldatud funktsioonid

 ### <a name="warehouse-mobile-devices-portal"></a>Lao mobiilsete seadmete portaal